 Impact of Cruise Tourism in Coastal Areas – Sample Assignment

 In recent years, the new form of coastal tourism has earned a well-deserved reputation.
 The purpose of the report is to find the economic, social, and environmental impact of cruise tourism in coastal areas.
-The study assesses the industry growth, trends, impact of cruise tourism, and tourism-related developments along coastal areas.
-The study traces the origin of coastal transformation with particular focus on the real estate and construction boom in coastal areas.
-Despite large number of economic benefits received by coast the areas also suffers from many problem such as loss of marine resources, pollution of marine water resources, air pollution, climate change, loss of cultural resource and public access etc. The given report also focuses on challenges and opportunities for maritime and coastal tourism.
+The study assesses the industry growth, trends, impact of cruise tourism, and tourism-related developments along with coastal areas.
+The study traces the origin of coastal transformation with a particular focus on the real estate and construction boom in coastal areas.
+Despite a large number of economic benefits received by the coast the areas also suffer from many problem such as loss of marine resources, pollution of marine water resources, air pollution, climate change assignment help, loss of cultural resource and public access etc. The given report also focuses on challenges and opportunities for maritime and coastal tourism.
 The reports builds on information collected from various sources such as journal, books and online articles.
 The report recommends need of a sustainable tourism strategy in collaboration with government, industry and community.

 Cruise industry is one of the sectors that have grown by 2,100 percent since their start.
 Since the beginning of 1960, there has been rising trend in the cruise ship tourism.
 For the period 1990-2007, the cruise passenger annual growth rate has increased to 70 percent.
 The average annual growth rate of cruise tourism is almost twice the rate of growth of the tourism industry.
 The growth rate of cruise tourism is expected to continue in future (FCCA, 2008).
 Cruise tourism is new phenomena with serious impacts on three pillars of sustainability, i.e., economic, social and environmental.
 The increase in cruise ship traffic and infrastructure has identified negative impacts such as incompatible development, loss of culture, pollution, and wear and tear.